 Hello Friends, you must have heard about the term speed.
 For example, you are traveling in a car and there is an instrument known as a speedometer which shows the reading 60 but actually, it is 60 kilometers per hour or in short form 60 km/hr.
 We commonly say that car is traveling at a speed of 60 or my papa or mom is driving the car at speed of 60.

 But there are other terms also like uniform speed, variable speed, average speed, and instantaneous speed also.

-Let us discuss the definitions of speed, uniform speed, variable speed, average speed and instantaneous speed in the following section:
+Let us discuss the definitions of speed, uniform speed, variable speed, average speed, and instantaneous speed and try to understand the difference between them in the following section:

 1. Speed: The time rate of change of position of a body in any direction is known as its speed.

 It is measured by the ratio of the distance by a body to the time in which this distance is covered

 i.e. Speed = distance/time